What Is Testicular Mesothelioma?

 • Chemotherapy: This treatment may be used post-surgery to target any remaining cancer cells, helping reduce the risk of recurrence.

-• Radiation Therapy: For patients who may not be candidates for surgery, radiation therapy can be utilized alone or in combination with other treatments.
+• Radiation therapy: For people who may not be candidates for surgery, radiation therapy can be used alone or in combination with other treatments.

 In some cases, testicular mesothelioma is a secondary tumor, with the primary tumor located within the peritoneum (the membrane that lines the abdominal cavity).
 In these situations, doctors must treat the patient for peritoneal mesothelioma cancer.